FranciscoAzevedo/FranciscoAzevedo.github.io/_pages/about.md

 ---
 layout: post
 title: "About"
-author: "Franciso Moreira de Azevedo"
 permalink: /about/
 ---

 <img src="{{ site.baseurl }}/assets/img/projeto.png" alt="projeto" width="300" height="300" />
 <br>

-This site is a deposit of both my personal experiences and thoughts as well as a research profile.
-Personal posts may concern travel experiences, thoughts, notes on books etc. Post regarding research may consist of tutorials, data visualization, comments on papers etc. I write both in english and portuguese depending on the topic.
+This site is a deposit of both my **personal** experiences and thoughts as well as a **research** profile.
+I write both in english and portuguese depending on the topic.

 <br>

 I have a Bsc and a Msc in Electrical and Computer Eng. from [IST](https://tecnico.ulisboa.pt/en/), Lisbon, Portugal where I learnt about signal processing, control theory and machine learning among other topics.